 - Your prior year tax return along with supporting documents such as W-2s, 1099s, and Schedules A and C if you filed them

-When someone has enough of your personal information to file a fraudulent tax return, she can use your identity to commit other crimes.
+When someone has enough of your personal information to file a fraudulent tax return, they can use your identity to commit other crimes.
 In addition to alerting the IRS, you should consider placing a freeze on your credit report file with all three credit bureaus to prevent unauthorized accounts from being opened.
 The Federal Trade Commission also suggests filing an identity theft report with your local police department, and also with the FTC online.